Chef of Chef Works: FLORENCE CORNISH

 The Hartford Chef Coat, I got three with my name personalised on them last year, and I really treasure them.
 You can feel how high-quality they are and they are super durable, which is so important.

-Chef Florence Cornish wearing Chef Works Hartford Chef Coat
+Chef Florence Cornish wearing Chef Works Tulum Chef Coat

 4. First job in the industry: